Ygallo/aqua-kids/README.md

 ## Delete a Student

-- Only logged-in users can delete a student on.
-The deletion is done by clicking the delete button on .
+- Only logged-in users can delete a student.
+The deletion is done by clicking the delete button.
 - The user is asked to confirm if they wish to delete the course or cancel.
 - A message informs the user "The course was deleted successfully".
 - User is redirected to the students page.